tamoghnabh/driving-cycle/README.md

 This repository contains the speet-time data for Patiala driving cycle.
-This research work will be extended upto adaptability studies of electric vehicles to this traffic scenario.
+This research work will be extended upto adaptability studies of electric vehicles to this traffic scenario and battery management systems algorithm development.
+The complete raw data can be accessed by sending a request to tamoghna.bhattacharya@yahoo.com.